measty/tiatoolbox/frontend/visualization/README.md

 z=`max_zoom` is baseline resolution.
 Annotation MVTs use an extent of 4096 and must align with the slide's advertised tile grid.

+The `auto` representation advertises a contiguous `store-zoom` policy.
+Every tile at one source zoom uses the same family; for a max-zoom-9 cellular store the default ranges are aggregate z0-z3, centroid z4-z6, and polygon z7-z9.
+Canvas and WebGL continue requesting only the `auto` URL.
+They use separate, band-limited OpenLayers sources at the advertised boundaries so a loaded aggregate parent cannot temporarily fill a missing centroid tile (or a centroid parent a polygon tile).

 Session slide and raster-overlay tile templates carry a committed slide generation as well as the opaque resource ID and revision.
 Every slide selection advances that generation, including reselecting the same slide, so